📞 24/7 free expert line: +90 216 888 15 46 — we're with you within seconds of an accident

 How Alo Tutanak helps

-When you call our 7/24 line — answered in about 45 seconds, by a service operating since 2017 — our experts guide you on the spot, and a licensed adjuster prepares an official report.
-It is free for you, with the adjuster fee allocated from the traffic insurance under Law 5684.
-The service covers all 81 provinces, runs remotely, and the resulting report is accepted by every insurer.
-You walk away with the strongest possible document for your claim file.
+When you call our 7/24 line — answered in about 45 seconds, by a service operating since 2017 — our experts guide you on the spot, and a licensed adjuster prepares a report.
+The app, call line and guidance are free; the adjuster fee process is handled under Law 5684 art.
+22/19 and the relevant insurance contract terms.
+The service covers all 81 provinces and runs remotely.
+You walk away with structured evidence for your claim file.
 Learn how the flow works on our what to do at the accident page, or download the app so it is ready before you ever need it.

 Frequently asked questions